 If you are planning to renovate or make changes to your unit, please contact the Management Office to determine if the renovations/changes you are planning will require approval from the Architectural Control Committee and Board.
-A Variance Request Form can be downloaded from the Fairlington Villages website and detailed information can be found in the "Appendix."
+A Variance Request Form can be downloaded from the Fairlington Villages website and detailed information can be found in the "Appendix" on page 87.
+In addition to the Variance Request Form, owners need to submit an asbestos testing report, applicable permits, and a stamped engineer's letter stating if the walls are load-bearing or non-load-bearing walls, floor plan drawings, and pictures.